 A functional resume format emphasizes skills more than work experience (it is sometimes called a skills-based format).
 It is probably one of the least used formats today as job seekers are afraid their resume is going to be discarded by employers just because of this format.
 However, if you know how to write an effective functional resume and understand when it is appropriate, there is nothing to worry about.

-The reason why you won’t find many fans of functional format among recruiters is because it is hard to track where and in what context you gained your skills.
+The reason why you won’t find many fans of functional format among recruiters is that it is hard to track where and in what context you gained your skills.

 Some employers may even suspect that a candidate is trying to hide something if a functional resume format is used.
 But once again, if you know what a prospective employer wants and you think that this format will help you tell a more convincing story, don’t hesitate to pick this one.